-Delta lognormal analyses (Lo et al. 1992, Maunder and Punt 2004) used a binomial distribution for the probability w of catch rate being zero and a probability distribution f(y), where y was log(catch/hooks set), for non-zero (positive) catch rates.
+Delta lognormal analyses (Lo et al. 1992, Maunder and Punt 2004) used a binomial distribution for the probability w of a zero catch rateo and a probability distribution f(y), where y was log (catch/hooks set), for non-zero (positive) catch rates.
 The index estimated for each year-quarter was the product of the year effects for the two model components, $(1 - w) \cdot E(y|y \neq 0)$.